hiteshd/awesome-sysadmin/README.md

 * [Xymon](http://www.xymon.com/) - Network monitoring inspired by Big Brother.
 * [Zabbix](http://www.zabbix.com/) - Enterprise-class software for monitoring of networks and applications.
 * [Zenoss](http://community.zenoss.org) - Application, server, and network management platform based on Zope.
+* [Bro IDS](http://www.bro.org) - Bro is a powerful network analysis framework that is much different from the typical IDS you may know.

 ## Metric & Metric Collection
 *Metric gathering and display software.*